New Bochner type theorems: Introduction

-Anther important properties of elliptic genus is rigidity.
+Step 1: In this step the rigidity property of certain elliptic operators will be crucial for us.
+We briefly recall the definition of rigidity of an elliptic operator.
 Let $M$ be a closed smooth manifold and $P$ be an elliptic operator on $M$.
 We assume that a compact connected Lie group $G$ acts on $M$ nontrivially and that $P$ commutes with the $G$-action.
 Then the kernel and cokernel of $P$ are finite dimensional representations of $G$.
 The equivariant index of $P$ is the character of the virtual representation of $G$ defined by